S3x0r/lisk-desktop/docs/REACT_GUIDE.md

 Prefer ternary over '&&' rule: if there is a part of a component that should be rendered only if a condition is met, we prefer `{condition ? <span></span> : null}` over `{condition && <span></span>}`.
 There might be some old code not following this rule, yet.
 If you are touching such code, please fix it.

+## How to use React Hooks?

+[React hooks](https://reactjs.org/docs/hooks-intro.html) are the preferred way to handle state and life cycle effects in the components.
+We should use functional components with hooks and stop using class-based components when creating new components or performing major refactor on existing components.
+Since there are many class-based components in our code base and it's not possible to change all at once, we are currently in a transition period from class-based components to hooks.

+If you're new to hooks, here is a good [React hooks guide](https://wattenberger.com/blog/react-hooks)

+### When should we use hooks?

+Whenever you need to store some state in a component, you should `import { useState } from 'react'` and use it.
+Same applies to other official hooks.
+If there is a more complex behaviour associated with that state, consider creating a custom hook.

+### How should we name custom hooks?

+The convention is lowerCamelCase, starting with `use`, e.g. `useFilters`, or `useWindowSize`.

+### Where should custom hooks live?

+In `src/hooks/`, each hook in a separate file, named same as the hook.
+E.g. `src/hooks/useFilters.js`.

 ## How to unit-test React components?
 A component should be tested by it's API, that is input and output.